-J. Inspection and monitoring

-Facilities should have adequate monitoring and recording programmes to track potential environmental releases.

-Monitoring programmes should provide an indication of whether the storage operation is functioning in accordance with its design, and should detect changes in environmental quality (such as any emission or release of mercury or mercury compounds) caused by the operation.
-The information obtained through monitoring programmes can be used to indicate whether proper management of the stored mercury and mercury compounds is being undertaken, to identify potential issues relating to possible mercury releases or exposure to mercury, and to help assess whether amendments to the management approach might be appropriate.
-By implementing a monitoring programme, facility managers can identify problems and take appropriate measures to remedy them.

-It should be noted that a number of continuous mercury measurement systems are commercially available for some types of mercury monitoring.
-Such monitoring may be required under national or local legislation.
-Alternatively, suitable monitoring may be undertaken through site sampling in the environment.

-V. General guidance on storage of mercury and mercury compounds
+V. General guidance on health and safety

-While this section provides specific technical guidance on appropriate handling of mercury and mercury compounds, it is imperative that generators (such as recycling facilities which may be producing commodity mercury for use) and storage facilities also consult and adhere to applicable national and local requirements.

-Handling: When handling mercury and mercury compounds, it is important to pay particular attention to the prevention of evaporation and spillage of mercury into the environment.
-Facilities should develop very specific procedures for handling mercury and mercury compounds to minimize the possibility of spillage or excessive evaporation losses.

-Packaging: The containers in which mercury and mercury compounds are transported provide the most direct barrier to prevent releases.
-It is therefore necessary to carefully package mercury and mercury compounds in appropriate containers that have been manufactured in conformity with national and international standards and regulations, including United Nations standards for packaging.

-A. Health and safety

-Two key aspects of the environmentally sound storage of mercury and its compounds are the development and implementation of (a) public health and safety activities; and (b) worker health and safety activities that prevent and minimize exposure to mercury and its compounds.
+The development and implementation of public health and safety activities and worker health and safety activities to prevent and minimize exposure to mercury and mercury compounds are key aspects of the environmentally sound storage of mercury and mercury compounds.

-B. Public health and safety
+A. Public health and safety

-Addressing public safety is dependent on appropriate reporting of both routine and accidental mercury releases by facility operators.
-The timely reporting of such information to local authorities requires both routine and emergency procedures for reporting releases, including to civil authorities and local emergency responders, to be clearly established before a facility begins operation.
-People living and working near storage facilities may also be exposed to environmental health and accident risks.
-Such risks relate mainly to emissions and releases from the work undertaken at the facility, as well as transport to and from the facility.
-Adequate measures are necessary to prevent and minimize impacts on human health and the environment.
-Monitoring programmes may help in identifying problems and taking appropriate measures to remedy them.
-Such programmes could include the monitoring of any emissions or releases of mercury from the facility to determine whether these could result in any exposure of the local population.
+Ensuring public safety is dependent on appropriate reporting of both routine and accidental mercury releases by facility operators.
+The timely reporting of such information to local authorities requires that both routine and emergency procedures for reporting releases, including to civil authorities and local emergency responders, be clearly established before a facility begins operation.
+People living and working near storage facilities may also be exposed to environmental, health and accident risks relating mainly to emissions and releases from work undertaken at the facility, as well as from transport to and from the facility.
+Adequate measures are necessary to prevent and minimize the impacts of such emissions and releases on human health and the environment.
+Monitoring programmes can help in identifying problems and taking appropriate measures to remedy them.
+Such programmes could include monitoring for any emissions or releases of mercury or mercury compounds outside the facility to determine there is any exposure of the local population.
 Facility operators may wish to host community awareness forums to address questions concerning facility siting, operations and emergency response plans.

-C. Worker health and safety
+B. Worker health and safety